-- (7) Hours which qualify towards meeting the work obligation are hours that an employee is in a pay and duty status.
-Periods of leave, holidays, and other non-duty time do not count towards meeting the work obligation. - (8) An employee who is unable to return to work because of the continuation, recurrence, or onset of a serious health condition of the employee or child may have the reimbursement requirement (as described in paragraph e(2) of paragraph 18 of this part) waived upon furnishing medical certification from a health care provider in support of such claim in a timely manner.
-An employee may also be eligible for an exception to the reimbursement requirement based on any other circumstance beyond the employee's control, as provided in 5 CFR 1705(f)(2)(ii) and limited by 5 CFR 1705(h).] - e.
-Disabled Veteran Leave for Healthcare Professionals in VHA.
-Individuals appointed to positions listed in 38 U.S.C. § 7421(b) are considered covered employees for the purpose of disabled Veteran leave.
-The Office of Personnel Management regulations published in 5 CFR 630.1301-1307 will be used to implement the statutory requirements for administering disabled Veteran leave entitlements for [employees appointed under 38 U.S.C., chapter 73, and 38 U.S.C. § 7401(1). - (1) Upon receipt of the certifying documentation under 5 CFR 630.1304, fulltime and part-time physicians, dentists, podiatrists, chiropractors, optometrists, nurses, nurse anesthetists, physician assistants (PAs), and expanded-function dental auxiliaries (EFDAs), appointed under authority of 38 U.S.C., []and 38 U.S.C. § 7401(1) must be granted disabled Veteran leave. - [] - (2) Full-time nurses, nurse anesthetists, PAs, and EFDAs must be granted up to 104 hours of disabled Veteran leave. - (3) For part-time employees, the 104-hour disabled Veteran leave entitlement must be prorated based on the number of hours in the part-time schedule (e.g., 52 hours for half-time schedule).
+- [e.
+Disabled Veteran Leave.
+The Office of Personnel Management regulations published in 5 CFR 630.1301-1307 will be used to implement the statutory requirements for administering disabled Veteran leave entitlements for employees appointed under 38 U.S.C. chapter 73 and 38 U.S.C.
+7401(1). - (1) Upon receipt of the certifying documentation under 5 CFR 630.1304, full-time and part-time physicians, dentists, podiatrists, chiropractors, optometrists, nurses, nurse anesthetists, physician assistants (PAs), and expanded-function dental auxiliaries (EFDAs), appointed under authority of 38 U.S.C., chapter 73 and 38 U.S.C.
+7401(1) must be granted disabled Veteran leave. - (2) Full-time physicians, dentists, podiatrists, chiropractors, and optometrists appointed under 38 U.S.C.
+7401(1) leave is credited and used by the day, therefore the 104 hours of disabled Veteran leave is intended to provide the equivalent of 13 days of leave.
+The requirement to convert the hours of disabled Veteran leave to days is accomplished by using an 8-hour divisor for these title 38 employees (i.e., 104 hours divided by 8 = 13 days). - (3) Full-time nurses, nurse anesthetists, PAs, and EFDAs must be granted up to 104 hours of disabled Veteran leave. - (4) For part-time employees, the 104-hour disabled Veteran leave entitlement must be prorated based on the number of hours in the part-time schedule (e.g., 52 hours for half-time schedule).